Pttn/rieMiner/README.md

 Choose a username and a password and replace (username) and (password).
 The ones in `rieMiner.conf` must match with them.

 If mining for the first time, you should try to mine a few blocks in Testnet to ensure that everything works fine.
 To use Testnet, either add `testnet=1` at the beginning of `riecoin.conf` before running Riecoin Core, or start it with the command line option `-testnet`.
+Of course don't forget to set the appropriate Constellation Type.
+Note that you will probably find blocks so fast that many of them are rejected, this is normal (often, the error message will be `inconclusive`).

 #### Mine with another or multiple computer(s)